machinelabs/machinelabs/DEVELOPERS_GUIDE.md

 - **firebaseConfig** - An object with your firebase configuration.
 You can retrieve the firebase configuration from your firebase project by going to **Project Overview -> Add Firebase to your web app**.
 - **serverId** - This is the id of the server you've added in [adding server entries](#adding-server-entries).
+- **pullImages** - This triggers the server to pull the Docker images on initialization.
 - **rootMountPath** - A path to a location where datasets will be mounted to.
 Leave this as `/tmp`
 - **slackLogging** - Channel names for Slack.
 Those can be left blank.